joswayski/kontext/README.md

 docker compose up -d --build
 ```

-This will start the following services:
+This will start the following services to simulate a ridesharing application:
 - Web app at http://localhost:3000
 - API at http://localhost:4000
 - Kafka Clusters:
   - **rides**: Broker at kafka-rides-0:9092, Admin API at http://localhost:19644, Console at http://localhost:8080
-  - **analytics**: Broker at kafka-analytics-0:9092, Admin API at http://localhost:29644, Console at http://localhost:8081
+  - **users**: Broker at kafka-users-0:9092, Admin API at http://localhost:29644, Console at http://localhost:8081

 ### Notes